Application Deadline: May 1, 2017

-- Scholarships are awarded based on need and literary merit and intended to lower financial barriers for those who want to engage in this unique arts learning opportunity.
+- Scholarships are awarded based on need and literary merit to lower financial barriers for those who want to engage in this unique arts learning opportunity.

 - One $300 scholarship is awarded toward the conference fee in each of the following workshops: creative nonfiction, fiction, and poetry.
 A $300 scholarship will also be offered to a Minnesota resident.
 The participant pays the balance.

 - To Apply: include in conference application a one-page (double-spaced) statement of what you hope to gain from the conference.

-- Scholarship recipients are ineligible for other discounts but may receive the early bird rate.
+- Scholarship recipients are ineligible for other discounts.

 Refunds for Cancellations